rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 (In fact, one may use such field names in patterns or in accessor expressions like `foo.0`.)

-Field names are not relevant to layout: changing the name of a field in a struct will never affect its layout.

 Structs can have various `#[repr]` flags that influence their layout:

 - `#[repr(Rust)]` -- the default.